What is the Blackhills Football Club?

 We are the premier soccer club of the Thurston County Youth Soccer Association, the local association of soccer clubs which includes the Chinqually Booters, Olympia United, Tumwater Soccer Club, Prairie Soccer Club, Rochester Youth Soccer Club, and Tenino Youth Soccer Clubs.
 While most of our players feed in from the above clubs, we also have players traveling from Lewis, Grays Harbor, Mason and Pierce Counties.

-The mission of the Blackhills Football Club (BFC) is to develop high quality youth soccer in the Thurston County community, while providing the resources necessary for each player to develop his or her soccer skills at the most appropriate pace.
+The mission of the Blackhills Football Club (BFC) is to develop high quality youth soccer in the, while providing the resources necessary for each player to develop his or her soccer skills at the most appropriate pace.
 BFC (1) builds the soccer skills and team commitment needed to play at the highest levels possible; (2) teaches players individually how to play their best soccer in a team environment; and (3) provides the excellence in coaching and training needed for players to reach their full potential.

 Why play for Blackhills FC?

 A player-centered model cites individual player growth as its primary metric.
 With the individual foremost in mind, all club decisions are aimed at appropriately developing each child to play their best soccer within a team environment.

 Our coaches are our greatest asset and are continually being trained to provide immediate and specific feedback to the players.
 We support our coaches and their continued coaching education within, and outside of, our program.

 We have a Technical Director of Coaching James Charette, and an U10-U12 Director of Coaching and Player Development, Steve Schmidt.
 James, is a current member of US Soccer's National Instructional Staff, and a U.S. Soccer Development Academy Scout.
 Also James is the former Director of Coaching for Washington Youth Soccer.